Passports and Visas

 Complimentary tea and coffee are available at all times.
 For our Chronicles of Southeast Asia journeys, all wines and bar drinks are included in your fare.

 For other journeys, house wines, house spirits and local beers are included, premium drinks and drinks served to your cabin will be an additional charge.
 Bar drinks may be ordered in the Observation Car, Bar Car or served in your cabin by your steward.

 The Bar Car stays open as long as you wish, but drinks service may be temporarily suspended at the Singapore/Malaysian/Thai border for Customs formalities or at the Train Manager’s discretion.

 Items on board are priced in US Dollars, all payments must be made by credit or debit card, all major cards are accepted.
-American Express, Diners Club, MasterCard, Visa, JCB and travellers cheques are accepted, but not personal cheques.
+American Express, MasterCard, Visa and JCB are accepted.

 In keeping with Indoor Air Quality regulations in the region, and as a courtesy to your fellow travellers, smoking is not permitted throughout the air-conditioned carriages of the train.